 Bridging Levels of Public Administration: How Macro Shapes Meso and Micro

-[Revised March 2019] Scholars in public administration now recognize three levels of analysis: macro, meso and micro.
-But there is uncertainty about the relationship between levels and concern that attention to one level means neglect of another.
-In fact, the levels are closely linked.
-At the macro-level, leaders develop overall strategies for pursuing national priorities.
-Specific institutions must be built, renovated or managed to give effect to these strategies: this is the meso-level of public administration.
+Scholars in public administration now recognize three levels of analysis: macro, meso and micro.
+But there is uncertainty about the relationship between levels and concern about a "schism" in research.
+However, linkages between levels can be demonstrated easily.
+At the macro-level, leaders develop an overall strategy for pursuing national priorities, which determines the broad architecture of the state.
+Institutions must be built, renovated or managed to give effect to these strategies: this is the meso-level of public administration.
 Overall strategies also shape the micro-level relationship between people who rule and people who are ruled.
-This is done by labeling people -- as subjects or citizens, for example -- and by redefining labels themselves.
-Macro-level governance strategies change over time, with important consequences for the agenda at the meso- and micro-levels of public administration.
-This is demonstrated by comparison of three eras in twentieth-century American history.
+This is done by categorizing people -- as subjects or citizens, for example -- and by redefining categories.
+Macro-level strategies evolve, with consequences for the agenda at the meso- and micro-levels.
+Experience at lower levels also shapes strategy at the macro-level.
+The interaction among levels is illustrated by comparison of three eras in modern American history.

 Suggested Citation: Suggested Citation